 By Dakin Andone, CNN

-CNN is trying to determine if the defendants have legal representation who would comment on their behalf.
+It's unclear if Jimenez had legal representation who would comment on his behalf.